Imagine you wake up one day—maybe tomorrow—and the technology we have come to rely on in modern learning development suddenly doesn’t exist.

 Remember, the Middle Ages gave birth to the apprentice system of studying under a master for years before applying your trade.
 Today’s skilled trades are vestiges of that system.

 To be sure, a new hire might require months or years to learn the basics of the job, rather than days or weeks.
-But other tools are available even if Articulate and HTML5 aren’t.
+But other tools are available even if Rise and HTML aren’t.

 What would you do?
 Where would you begin?